 If you just want to follow the L2 chain, launching just the driver is sufficient.

-docker compose --profile nethermind_execution_l2 up -d
+docker compose --profile driver up -d

 Proposer